Study Architecture in Germany

 Prospective students will need to apply directly to the university online, or via its international office, depending on the specific process preferred by a given university.

 Those from non-EU certain countries will need to secure a Student Visa before they begin.
-Expatrio can also help with securing your health insurance and a blocked accounts, both of which will be required to study in Germany.
+Expatrio can also help with securing your health insurance and a blocked account, both of which will be required to study in Germany.

 It is possible to do an architecture bachelor degree in Germany in English followed by an architecture master degree in Germany in English, but the majority of these degree courses are delivered in German.